EmmS21/peerprogrammingplatform/peerplatform/README.md

 clone the project and run the following commands.
 You will need to install ngrok to interact with Twilio Programming Voice API
 - https://ngrok.com/
 - What is ngrok? -> 'Ngrok is a cross-platform application that exposes local server ports to the Internet.'
+- Alternatively, you can download Docker and run the project using the docker containers contained within this project.
+You will need some .env files that are not available on GitHub to complete this process

 ```
 pip install -r requirements.txt